Bracketeers/Launchpad/_docs/overview.md

 3. Use the CDN (coming soon)

 ### 1. Download
-You can find all of our releases here <https://github.com/Bracketeers/Launchpad/releases>
+You can find all of our releases here <a href="https://github.com/Bracketeers/Launchpad/releases" target="_blank">https://github.com/Bracketeers/Launchpad/releases</a>

 ### 2. NPM
 Coming soon